Nili Chhatri

-Nili Chhatri Temple (Neeli Chhatri) is an ancient Hindu temple in New Delhi, India dedicated to Shiva.
+Nili Chhatri Temple (Neeli Chhatri) is an ancient Hindu temple in Old Delhi, India dedicated to Shiva.
 It is believed that the eldest Pandava brother, Prince Yudhishthira of Mahabharata, established the temple and the Nigambodh Ghat adjacent to it, and conducted Aswamedha Yajna from here.
 The temple located in the Yamuna bazaar area close to the Baharadur Shahi Gate of Salimgarh Fort, on Ring Road (Mahatma Gandhi Marg) close to the banks of the Yamuna river exists even today.
 The temple has been mentioned only infrequently in various chronicles of Delhi.

 Nili Chhatri tomb

 Nili Chhatri is the tomb of Naubat Khan.
 Naubat Khan was a mansabdar (state official) during the time of Akbar.
 He built it during his lifetime in 1565 CE.

 The tomb is called Nili Chhatri due to the colour of its dome which was originally ornamented with blue caustic tiles.
 The tomb stands almost midway between Purana Qila and the tomb of Nizamuddin Auliya.
 It is built in an enclosure of several acres.
 Though the walls of the tomb are not extant in its entirety, some portions of it can still be seen in the surrounding area.
 But the gateway is relatively in good shape.

 At the entrance of the tomb is written the inscription, the letters of the inscription are of black marble inlaid on sandstone.